-This is a major reformat of the original article, originally written Feb.
+This is a major reformat of a previous original article, originally written Feb.
 2012, last edited Feb.
 2015.
 There is no significantly new or changed information in this new version.
-The old version is archived at http://www.wiebefamily.org/spiritual_gifts_old.htm .

 The popular subject of "gifts" of the Spirit, as usually taught in Christian circles today, is not only overblown, but it (the phrase "gifts of the spirit" or "spiritual gift") is literally not even in the original text, even though it is traditionally translated that way.